 I suffer from depression and anxiety.

 My diagnosis in 2014 was severe depression and anxiety (based on the BDI –II and BAI test).
 You would never guess if you met me back then because there was no way I wanted you to know.
-Unaddressed with childhood and teenage trauma, a chronic disease that in most cases causes depression and anxiety as well as life altering autoimmune issues all played a role in my mental health issues.
+Unaddressed childhood and teenage trauma, a chronic disease that in most cases causes depression and anxiety as well as life altering autoimmune issues all played a role in my mental health issues.

 It is possible that my brain was already chemically imbalanced and these life events and my inability to process them caused my downward spiral.
 It is also possible that my inability to process past trauma along with the added pressure of new health issues caused my brain to change chemically leading to a downward spiral.
 All I know is that my life experiences played a role in my journey into a dark place.